happykhan/ronasub/README.md

-# rona
+# ronasub
-Helper scripts for bioinformatics stuff.
+Helper scripts for merging and submitting SARSCOV data to ENA, NCBI, COG

 Should include: